mulu/mulu.github.io/docs/api_overview.md

 ## Searching for Product Mentions

-To search for product mentions, submit an [HTTP&nbsp;GET](http://tools.ietf.org/html/rfc2616#section-9.3) request to the server `api.mulu.me` at the path `/2/mention/search`.
+To search for product mentions, submit an [HTTP&nbsp;GET](http://tools.ietf.org/html/rfc2616#section-9.3) request to the endpoint URL `https://api.mulu.me/2/mention/search`.
 Add query parameters to specify your account API key and one or more search criteria.

 For basic testing in a browser, format Mulu API searches as standard HTTP URLs: